Skip to content

 Name Type Description Default

---from text Comma-separated source folders within the working directory (supports globs, e.g. 'images/*').
+--from text Comma-separated source folders (supports globs like 'images/*').
 None

 --scale, -s choice (2 | 4) Upscale factor.
 Ignored when --model is provided (default: 4).
 None